 The essence of all direct realization traditions is the understanding that we have an innate capacity to discover the nature of the self and reality using our own minds and senses.
 Self-realization means that through the direct encounter with living presence, we naturally come to more fully embody wisdom, spontaneity, devotion, and compassion.

-Trika Shaivism is distinguished by its celebration of the diversity of manifest life and its emphasis on the heart as the gateway to primordial wisdom.
+Trika Shaivism is distinguished by its emphasis on the heart as the gateway to primordial wisdom.

 What you will learn